 Clean air is essential for health and an important part of protecting the environment

 Poor air quality can lead to health conditions, pollution and problems with odour smoke and dust.
+The main causes of air pollution are chemicals like sulphur dioxide, lead and carbon monoxide.

 In the UK, a National Air Quality Strategy (NAQS) describes the plans drawn up by the Government and devolved administrations to improve and protect ambient air quality in the UK in the medium term.
 The Strategy establishes the future for ambient air quality policy in the UK to 2005 and beyond.
 It addresses the following eight pollutants for which objectives have been set: